-- "And Justice for All" posters may be permanently displayed in specific locations where SNAP-Ed program activities are repeatedly conducted; and - Posters can be posted during a SNAP-Ed activity and taken down after the activity. - For online program activities, the "And Justice for All" posters can be posted in the background and visible to participants or the poster may be displayed on a slide at the end of recording.
-For more information about online requirements and examples, please access the Partner Portal.
+- "And Justice for All" posters may be permanently displayed in specific locations where SNAP-Ed program activities are repeatedly conducted; and - Posters can be posted during a SNAP-Ed activity and taken down after the activity.

+For online program activities, the "And Justice for All" posters can be posted in the background and visible to participants or the poster may be displayed on a slide at the end of a recording.
+For more information about online requirements and examples, please access the SNAP-Ed at MFF website (snap-ed.michiganfitness.org).

-"And Justice for All" posters should not be displayed in common areas of a SNAP-Ed program site, unless programming is conducted in those common areas.
+"And Justice for All" posters should not be displayed in common areas of a SNAP-Ed program site unless programming is conducted in those common areas.